 Check in with how you feel

 Ultimately, you should listen to your body.
-If you feel fatigued, sore, stressed or your workouts are unusually difficult, it may be a sign that you need rest — whether it’s in your program schedule or not!
+If you feel fatigued, sore, unwell, stressed or your workouts are unusually difficult, it may be a sign that you need rest — whether it’s in your program schedule or not!

 Look after your body and mind with regular rest days

 When you challenge your body to learn a new exercise, lift a heavier weight or work out at a higher intensity, it’s during rest that your mind and body adapts and improves.
-The rest is where the gains come from!
+This is ultimately how you progress!

 Including rest days as part of your training schedule is essential to giving your body the chance to adapt and grow stronger, which will get you closer to achieving your fitness goals.

 Take time to recover, hydrate and eat well and you will feel stronger and more motivated to do your next workout!